-Talc (Magnesium trisilicate) pulmonary embolism is a rare cause of non thrombotic pulmonary embolism.
-It tends to me more prevalent in patients with narcotic abuse.
+Talc (magnesium trisilicate) pulmonary embolism is a rare cause of non thrombotic pulmonary embolism.
+It tends to be more prevalent in patients with narcotic abuse.

 Most patients are asymptomatic although dyspnea and persistent cough occur with severe talc exposure.
 Clinical features appear to be dose-related and may progress even after cessation of IV drug use.

-Talc particles can reach small pulmonary arterioles and capillaries which cn then lead to a foreign body giant cell granulomatous reaction occurs.
-This can be followed by confluence of granulomas (talc granulomatosis) and subsequent fibrosis and lung architectural distortion
+Talc particles can reach small pulmonary arterioles and capillaries which can then lead to a foreign body giant cell granulomatous reaction.
+This can be followed by confluence of granulomas (talc granulomatosis) and subsequent fibrosis and lung architectural distortion.

 The fibrosis and architectural distortion may have an upper lobe predilection.